Narwhal skull with two extremely long tusks, which are about three times as long as the skull

 Unicorns of the sea

-Narwhals (Monodon monoceros) are toothed whales that live primarily in Arctic coastal waters and inlets.
-Male and female narwhals only have two teeth which are both found in the upper jaw.
+Narwhals, Monodon monoceros, are toothed whales that live mostly in Arctic coastal waters and inlets.
+Male and female narwhals only have two teeth, which are both in the upper jaw.

-The male's iconic, spiralling tusk is in fact a canine tooth, and it can grow up to three metres in length.
+The male’s iconic, spiralling tusk is in fact a canine tooth.
+It can grow up to three metres long.

-Collected by Inuit and traded to gullible Europeans as actual unicorn horn, narwhal tusks were once a highly sought-after commodity.
+Narwhal tusks were once a highly sought-after commodity.
+They were often collected by Inuit and traded to gullible Europeans as actual unicorn horn,

-Narwhals belong to a family called Monodontidae, which contain two species: the narwhal and the beluga (or white whale).
+Narwhals belong to a family called Monodontidae, which contains two species: the narwhal and the beluga, which is also known as the ‘white whale’.

 Why do narwhals have tusks?

-Scientists are still on the fence about the evolutionary purpose of narwhal tusks, however there are a number of prevailing theories about their purpose.
+Scientists are still on the fence about the evolutionary purpose of narwhal tusks.
+But there are a number of prevailing theories about their purpose.

 A very sensitive tooth

-'It could be that it allows them to detect changes in water temperature, salinity or water pressure.
-There's a whole range of factors that we still need to quantify.'
+“In a human, that would not only be unpleasant but excruciatingly painful.
+With a narwhal, it appears that their tusk has some kind of large-scale sensory function,” Richard explains.
+“It could be that it allows them to detect changes in water temperature, salinity or water pressure.
+There’s a whole range of factors that we still need to quantify.”

 Other theories are that male narwhals might use their tusks as a kind of pick to break through or break up channels in the ice, or that the size of the tusk is a visual indicator used by females for mate-selection.